 I would have been wrong.

 I didn’t have those supposed necessities, yet I was happy.
 I had to think long and hard about why.
 Finally, I had an inkling, and began writing.
 After a few chapters I realised I was still trying to help my sister Jane.
 I still needed to solve the puzzle of what makes a person happy.

-Eventually, I came to understand what really does make a person happy, and it’s not complicated.
+Eventually, I came to understand what really does make a person happy.
+It’s not complicated.
 It’s certainly not a secret and I’ll tell you right now: happiness evolved for the same reason we evolved our knees and our kidneys – it has a purpose.
 Happiness is an incentive and a reward for satisfying long-term innate needs.
 When we satisfy those needs, we are rewarded with core happiness.